Hundreds sick in mass fainting at Cambodian factory

-PHNOM PENH Aug 25 Nearly 300 Cambodian workers fell sick this week at a garment factory producing goods for Swedish fashion brand Hennes & Mauritz AB (HMb.ST) (H&M), police said on Thursday.
+PHNOM PENH Nearly 300 Cambodian workers fell sick this week at a garment factory producing goods for Swedish fashion brand Hennes & Mauritz AB (H&M), police said on Thursday.

 A total 284 workers collapsed on Tuesday and Thursday at M&V International Manufacturing Ltd, a supplier for H&M, in Kompong Chhnang province, 91 km (56 miles) from the capital Phnom Penh, police said.
 Some reported a pungent smell before fainting.